sonatype-nexus-community/nexus-repository-apk/README.md

 ### Other Permanent Install Options

-There are two other outdated options for Permanent Installation that can be found in the Conda Community Format's [\(more\) Permanent Install](https://github.com/sonatype-nexus-community/nexus-repository-conda/tree/conda-it-md-dr#more-permanent-install) and [\(most\) Permanent Install](https://github.com/sonatype-nexus-community/nexus-repository-conda/tree/conda-it-md-dr#most-permanent-install) instructions.
-Replace all references to Conda with apk.
+There are two other outdated options for Permanent Installation that can be found in the Composer Community Format's [\(more\) Permanent Install](https://github.com/sonatype-nexus-community/nexus-repository-composer/blob/master/README.md#more-permanent-install) and [\(most\) Permanent Install](https://github.com/sonatype-nexus-community/nexus-repository-composer/blob/master/README.md#most-permanent-install) instructions.
+Replace all references to Composer with apk.

 ## The Fine Print